 Herding cats: Cat idioms or sheep expressions?

 Herding cats is a phrase we use when we need to describe something extremely difficult.
 Heading sheep is a very doable practice if you have enough training.
 Cats on the other hand do not cooperate as sheep do.
 They are extremely hard to train or manage.
-Therefore, when we are hurting cats we are doing something complicated and difficult.
+Therefore, when we are herding cats we are doing something complicated and difficult.

 Example: Organising the office party was like herding cats – nobody could agree on anything.

-Have kittens
+Idioms about cats: Have kittens

 People often use one of the funnier cat idioms, “ to have kittens” combined with “don’t”.
 They say don’t have kittens to mean please don’t overreact!
 If we have kittens, we are agitated, angry, or upset.